EMF EMI Surveys / RF Radiation Measurement Commercial / Industrial EMF Inspection & FAQ Reference Page

 A. As mentioned above, grounding a shield will only affect the electric component of an EMF field – not the magnetic portion.
 Grounding yourself will typically only protect against static electric shock – which is normally only a concern with anti-ESD (Electrostatic Discharge) procedures where wrist straps are used to protect delicate electronic and computer components while working on them.

 Furthermore, I have had clients tell me that they have used questionable devices and / or protocols that attached to the alleged ground of an outlet and then been subsequently subjected to an electrical discharge / mild shock.
-Whether this was due to wiring problems, poor design or user error is not known, but ScanTech strongly discourages this approach without a qualified expert present.
+Whether this was due to wiring problems, poor design or user error is not known, but ScanTech strongly discourages this approach without a qualified expert present. (preferably an experienced licensed electrician or equivalent)

 Q. Isn’t there some kind of government limit on EMF fields here in the U.S.?